intercom/intercom-cordova/Example/README.md

 <preference name="intercom-android-api-key" value="YOUR_ANDROID_API_KEY"/>
 ```

-If you want to enable Android FCM/GCM push notifications copy your `google-services.json` file into the `Example/` folder add this line to `config.xml`:
+If you want to enable Android FCM push notifications copy your `google-services.json` file into the `Example/` folder add this line to `config.xml`:
 ```xml
 <preference name="intercom-android-push-type" value="FCM"/>
 ```